Blueback Community Park Property Addition - Alternative Approval Process

 Please consider installing a community outdoor fresh water shower at Blueback Park.
 It will be extensively used by scuba divers, kayakers and swimmers.

-Gerianco asked over 1 year ago
+Gerianco asked almost 2 years ago

 Thank you for your suggestion.
 The next step in the development of the park is the removal of the house, which will take place in 2023.
 There are currently no other improvements planned for 2023.
 Please watch for the opportunity to get involved in future park improvements at a later date.